Project-Counter/cop5/source/appendices/a-glossary-of-terms.rst

      -

    * - Syndication platform
      - A platform which offers access to syndicated content, but which is not the original publisher of the material.
-ResearchGate acts as a syndication platform where it distributes content on behalf of publishers.
+For example, ResearchGate acts as a syndication platform where it distributes content on behalf of publishers.
-     -
+     - ResearchGate

    * - Tab Separated Value
      - See TSV.